 Microsoft licensing costs compound at renewal.
-D365 BC Essentials is $70 per user per month.
-Microsoft publishes list prices for D365 BC at microsoft.com/en-us/dynamics-365/products/business-central/pricing.
+D365 BC Essentials lists at $80 per user per month and Premium at $110, both paid yearly — Microsoft publishes these openly, and Essentials rose from $70 in the November 2025 increase.
 That figure is visible.
 The Power Apps and Power Automate add-ons that accumulated over three years are also visible, once you find them in the Microsoft billing portal.
-At renewal, the combined Microsoft bill is often 40 to 60 percent higher than what the CFO thought they were paying for ERP.
+What is not visible anywhere is how far the combined bill has drifted from what your finance team thinks ERP costs — that number does not exist until you build it.
 The per-user cost is the tip of the stack.

 Board AI mandates are creating schema tension.
 In 2026, most mid-market boards have said something about AI.
 The implementations that stall are almost always substrate problems.
 The model is not the constraint.
 Data access is.
 D365 BC operates within the Microsoft schema boundary.
 Agents that need to read and write across AR, AP, inventory, CRM, and project accounting simultaneously run into API surface limits that the M365 boundary defines.
 An open-schema platform removes that ceiling.